editorandcriticism/editorandcriticism.github.io/cc/notebook.md

 well to selective interpretation is that they are deeply nuanced, multifaceted pieces that change their shape every time you look at them from a different angle, or a different era.
-Because of their complexity and ambiguity they can be subjected to a variety of interpretations, including the possibility of parallel interpretations that seemingly conflict.
+Because of their complexity and ambiguity, they can be subjected to a variety of interpretations, including the possibility of parallel interpretations that seemingly conflict.